fkooman/php-oauth2-server/README.md

 # Requirements

-On modern versions of PHP it only requires `paragonie/constant_time_encoding`.
-On older versions it needs a variety of "polyfills", see `composer.json`.
+On modern versions of PHP, i.e. >= 7, the library only requires `paragonie/constant_time_encoding`.
+On older versions it uses an assortment of "polyfills", see `composer.json`.

 # Using